TALK TO SALES

 To ensure your hiring process is effective, consider the following tips:

-• Review your job description for clarity and tone
+• Review your detailed job description for clarity and tone.
+Your posting should be clear on job requirements, including experience and skills.

-• Be transparent about company policies, compensation, and employee benefits
+• Be transparent about company policies, annual salary, and employee benefits,

-It’s also a good idea to learn each candidate’s career goals so that you can determine whether or not they are a good fit for your organization.
+It's also a good idea to learn each candidate's career goals so that you can determine whether or not they’re a good fit for your organization.

 Prepare for your new hire before their first day